mcaple/kb/Cert IV/S1 - Industry/S1-T1-Week1.md

 Click on 'Relative' and if you want to add a border to bottom then click on the middle top.
 Say by how much you want to add, for instance 4cms.
 Select a canvas extension color and hit OK

 Image->Canvas size

+Cannot be a layer otherwise you cannot do this